RECAPEM

 • Tidaling is more apparent when the suction is off.
 When suction is on, the amount of tidaling will potentially decrease.

-• Air leak: Is seen as bubbling in water seal chamber (more on this, here).
+• Air leak: Is seen as bubbling in the water seal chamber (more on this, here).

 • Classifying air leak and corresponding etiology *